funwithbits/www.funwithbits.net/source/_posts/2017-07-16-programming-and-classical-music.markdown

 ---

 There's some magic about classical music that helps me as a programmer.
-Yes, I'm definitely not the best programmer out there, but when I find it hard to come up with a creative solution, I listen to classical music over and over again.
+Well, I'm definitely not the best programmer out there, but when I find it hard to come up with a creative solution, I listen to classical music over and over again.
 I leave my gratitude here for Chopin, Mozart, Dvorak, Paganini, Vivaldi,